y-schneidereit/y-schneidereit/README.md

-# Hi there
+# Hi there :smiley:
-I am currently working on my bachelor thesis about co-simulation
+- I am currently working on my bachelor thesis about co-simulation :student:
+- New to GitHub, so much to learn :baby: